civican/legisinfo/42-1/bills/S-224/bill_text.md

 ### Section 11

-  **(1)** Any term in respect of a milestone payment in a construction contract between a contractor and subcontractor or a subcontractor and another subcontractor is null and void unless the contract between the government institution and contractor authorizes milestone payments in respect of the improvement.
+  **(1)** Any term in respect of a milestone payment in a construction contract between a contractor and subcontractor or a subcontractor and another subcontractor is null and void unless the contract between the government institution and contractor authorizes milestone payments in respect of the improvement and, in respect of milestones relating to time intervals, milestone payments are provided at intervals no less frequent than the intervals provided in the contract between the government institution and the contractor.

   **(2)** Before entering into a construction contract with a subcontractor, a contractor or subcontractor must provide written notice to the subcontractor of any milestone payments relating to the construction work that is to be the subject of the construction contract.